Number of Episodes: 51

 In keeping with the Gundam franchise’s multicultural leanings, Üso and friends are distinctly European.
 Aside from the requisite space battles, most of the fighting on Earth takes place in either Europe or North America, and Üso returns home more than once only to find that he just can’t stay there while the war rages on. Üso’s cohorts are interesting and believable in their own right, as are the villains who don’t fall into the expected mold of “just plain evil.”
 There’s plenty of shades of gray in there, but I will say that one character in particular was so infuriating, I was just waiting for them to get shot or blown up or meet some other terrible fate.
 So what happened to them?
 Watch Victory to see if they got their just desserts.

 Victory has a reputation for being a very dark and depressing series, giving creator Yoshiyuki Tomino his infamous nickname “Kill ’em All.”
 Indeed, many popular characters get brutally killed throughout the series, and the last batch of episodes in particular are a massive deathfest, both for the militaries and civilians.
-The moral of the story is, don’t get too attached to anyone in Victory.
+The moral of the story is: don’t get too attached to anyone in Victory.
 (That’s not to say that the show doesn’t have its lighthearted or weirder moments, like the bizarre sequence in which Üso is accosted by a bikini gunner squad.
 That one really came out of left field.)
 Though he’s usually a strong-willed pilot, I’m surprised Üso didn’t snap, especially after a horrifically tragic event he witnesses near the series’ halfway point.
-Other Gundam protagonists have lost their shit over less.
+Other Gundam protagonists have lost their nerve over less.

 Victory is a robust yet often forgotten part of the Universal Century that isn’t reliant on throwbacks.
 Great early 1990s animation mixed with a solid score makes this an underrated show indeed, and the last full Universal Century series, to boot.
 If you can handle the darkness (and the misplaced order for the first few episodes), Victory is well worth a watch.